-Ernst & Young LLP, the Company's external auditor, has prepared an opinion with respect to the Company's consolidated financial statements as at and for the year ended December 31, 2020.
+Ernst & Young LLP, the Company's external auditor, has prepared an opinion with respect to the Company's consolidated financial statements as at and for the year ended December 31, 2021.
 Ernst & Young LLP is independent within the meaning of Chartered Professional Accountants of Alberta Rules of Professional Conduct.

-The transfer agent and registrar for the Common Shares is AST Trust Company (Canada) at its principal offices in Calgary and Toronto.
-The register of transfers of the Company's securities is located at the office of AST Trust Company (Canada).
+The transfer agent and registrar for the Common Shares is TSX Trust Company, formerly AST Trust Company (Canada), at its principal offices in Calgary and Toronto.
+The register of transfers of the Company's securities is located at the office of TSX Trust Company.